skodak/mdc/README.md

 * No need for Homebrew or MacPorts installation
 * Easy configuration via `mdc.env`, `mdc-config.php` and `mdc-compose.yaml` files
 * Useful helper scripts for everyday tasks
-* Backup and restore of Moodle site data
+* Backup and restore of Moodle test site data
-* Noticeably better performance than Docker Desktop for Mac
+* Noticeably better performance compared to Docker Desktop for Mac
 * [Container domains](https://docs.orbstack.dev/docker/domains) with https instead of confusing port forwarding
 * Fast native [OrbStack app](https://docs.orbstack.dev/menu-bar)
 * Amazing [OrbStack debug shell](https://docs.orbstack.dev/features/debug)
-* All Moodle supported PHP versions available with commonly used PHP extensions enabled
+* All Moodle supported PHP versions available (including commonly used PHP extensions enabled)
 * Supported database servers - PostgreSQL, MariaDB, MySQL and MS SQL Server
 * Behat/Selenium configurations for Chromium, Chrome and Firefox
 * Behat browser inspection via "vnc://selenium.<project_directory_name>.orb.local"
 * Behat browser inspection via "chrome://inspect" (Chrome/Chromium only)
-* Catch-all SMTP server and web interface to messages using [Mailpit](https://github.com/axllent/mailpit)
+* Catch-all SMTP server and email web interface using [Mailpit](https://github.com/axllent/mailpit)

-_Note from maintainer: This tool if for lazy Moodle devs like me who do not like CLI scripting.
-Some of the used bash scripts are probably silly, please help me fix them if you care._
+_From maintainer: This tool if for lazy Moodle devs like me who do not like CLI scripting.
+Some of the used bash scripts are probably a bit naive and silly, please help me fix them if you care._

 **Table of contents**